markaplet/byop/README.md

 ### Set Course Markers

-When initialized, the game will give players tagged with *Admin* spawn eggs used for setting the start of the course, the end of the course, as well as a handfull of effects like jump boost, speed, or blindness.
+When initialized, the game will give players tagged with *Admin* spawn eggs used for setting the start of the course, the end of the course, as well as a handful of effects like jump boost, speed, or blindness.
 Use them at the appropriate locations to set the your course how you want.

 ### Carrot on a stick

-If for any reason a player wishes to return to the beginnig of the course and start over, for example they may want to improve their score, or they are stuck for any reason, right clicking with the carrot on a stick will return the player to the position marked as the start of the course.
+If for any reason a player wishes to return to the beginning of the course and start over, for example they may want to improve their score, or they are stuck for any reason, right clicking with the carrot on a stick will return the player to the position marked as the start of the course.

 ## Updates